The New Default. Your hub for building smart, fast, and sustainable AI software

 To address this, Nuxt offers a module system that extends its core functionality.
 Nuxt modules are asynchronous functions that run sequentially during development (nuxi dev) or when building for production (nuxi build).
 They can modify templates, configure webpack loaders, add CSS libraries, and perform various other tasks.

-The best part is that Nuxt modules can be packaged and distributed via npm, allowing them to be reused across projects and shared with the community, fostering an ecosystem of high-quality add-ons.
+Nuxt modules can be packaged and distributed via npm, allowing them to be reused across projects and shared with the community, fostering an ecosystem of high-quality add-ons.

-Nuxt offers a few official modules like:
+Nuxt offers several official modules:

 1. Image – Optimised Nuxt images with progressive processing, lazy-loading, real-time resizes, and providers support.